Criminal Law >> Iowa Criminal Process

 Invoke your rights

-Free legal advice: invoke your constitutional rights (your “Miranda rights”) by starting off with “I want to remain silent” and “I want an attorney.”
+Free legal advice: just say “I want to remain silent” and “I want an attorney.”
 Police questioning should stop until you’ve gotten to speak to your attorney once you’ve invoked these rights.

 Do tell your lawyer what the state knows